adfinis/virtesk/doc/tc-vm-mapping.rst

 Thinclient perspective: SQL Query
 ---------------------------------

-The following SQL Query is executed on a thinclient whenever amoothei-tc-connectspice wants to determine the virtual machine assigned to the thinclient, e.g. on thinclient startup, when re-connecting, and on thinclient shutdown, for shutting down the assined virtual machine if configured to do so.
+The following SQL Query is executed on a thinclient whenever virtesk-tc-connectspice wants to determine the virtual machine assigned to the thinclient, e.g. on thinclient startup, when re-connecting, and on thinclient shutdown, for shutting down the assined virtual machine if configured to do so.

 ::